JoKeyser/Theil-Sen-Matlab/README.md

 ## Contributing and project status

-This project is relatively unmaintained, and only shared as-is in the hope to be helpful.
+This project is relatively unmaintained.
+It is shared as-is in the hope to be helpful (see [license.txt](license.txt) for legal terms).

 If you find a bug, feel free to let the author(s) know.
 Feature requests should be directed to the original author (see below).